autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 # Culture:
 One great way to acclimatize and learn about the ways of a new country is to learn about their culture.
 Australia is a wonderfully diverse country and varying communities.
 This brings in a wonderful blend of unique cultures and lifestyles in the country.
 Whether it’s making the most of the coastline or their love for outdoor adventures, familiarize and make yourself aware so that you are no stranger to the ways of life,in  [the Aussie style](https://cutt.ly/thRccwL).
 If you want to make Australia your new home, it would help you open up new possibilities and experience if you learn their perspective of life.

 Once you begin to start with these initial steps, you should be able to get the ball rolling for your job search.
 It can be a long process and a daunting one too.
-But patience and timely actions can get you through this process and help in cutting down anxiety.
-To search for tech jobs visit [autechjobs.ml](autechjobs.ml)
+But patience and timely actions can help you make this process hassle free.
+To begin your search for tech jobs in australia visit [autechjobs.ml](autechjobs.ml)